Gerhard Meisenberg

-Gerhard Meisenberg (January 22, 1953) is a German biochemist.
+Gerhard Meisenberg (born 22 January 1953) is a German biochemist.
 As of 2018, he was a professor of physiology and biochemistry at Ross University School of Medicine in Dominica.
-He is a director, with Richard Lynn, of the Pioneer Fund, which has been described as a hate group by the Southern Poverty Law Center.
+He is a director of the Pioneer Fund, which has been described as a hate group by the Southern Poverty Law Center.
 He was, until 2018 or 2019, the editor-in-chief of Mankind Quarterly, which is commonly described as a white supremacist journal and purveyor of scientific racism.

 Meisenberg was on the editorial board for the journal Intelligence until late 2018.
 Geneticist Daniel MacArthur, writing for Wired, described a letter Meisenberg sent to Nature as advocating for the future use of selective breeding or genetic engineering if group genetic differences in intelligence are found.
 Meisenberg attended and helped organize the London Conference on Intelligence, and was one of 15 attendees to collaborate on a letter defending the conference following media reports of its ties to white supremacy, neo-Nazism, and racist pseudoscience.